sean-garwood/calculator/README.md

   - Display a snarky error message if the user tries to divide by 0… and don’t let it crash your calculator!

+## known issues

+pressing a digit after pressing equals and then pressing another operator button displays the last answer given and still stores last answer as the operand, i.e.:

+1 + 1 = 2 3 + (display = 2) + 3 = (display = 5)

 ## Extra Credit

 - Users can get floating point numbers if they do the math required to get one, but they can’t type them in yet.
 Add a . button and let users input decimals!
 Make sure you don’t let them type more than one though: 12.3.56.5.
 It is hard to do math on these numbers. (disable the decimal button if there’s already one in the display)